+'''

-make ARCH=powerpc CROSS\COMPILE=\${CLFS\TARGET}-
+make ARCH=powerpc CROSS_COMPILE=${CLFS_TARGET}-

+'''

-If the use of kernel modules can't be avoided, an /etc/modprobe.conf file may be needed.
+If the use of kernel modules can't be avoided, a file in /etc/modprobe.d may be needed.
 Information pertaining to modules and kernel configuration is located in the kernel documentation in the Documentation directory of the kernel sources tree.
-The modprobe.conf man page may also be of interest.
+The modprobe.d man page may also be of interest.